August 29, 2024

 "If God wills," I said.
 And I never went back.

-Another version of ‘Abd Allah's story is reported by a different chain of narrators, and it goes like this: [TO BE CONTINUED]
+Another version of ‘Abd Allah's story is reported by a different chain of narrators, and it goes like this: [Continued.]

-From Characteristic of Faultless People by Ibn al-Jawzi; cf. The Lamp that Sheds Its Brightness on the Caliphate of al-Mustadi’ by the same author
+From Characters of Integrity by Ibn al-Jawzi; cf. The Lamp that Sheds Its Brightness on the Caliphate of al-Mustadi’ by the same author

 April 30, 2024